2023 DYSS Speakers

 DYSS Review Criteria

-A strong applicant has numerous experiences with presentations, invited talks, and teaching.
+A strong applicant has extensive experience with presentations, invited talks, and teaching appointments.

-Teaching and presentation awards highlight the applicant’s ability to communicate well.
+Teaching and presentation awards highlight an applicant’s communication skills.

-The statement of interest should clearly express why the applicant is a good fit for DYSS and the applicant’s desire to share their accomplishments and achieve future goals.
+The statement of interest should clearly express why the applicant is a good fit for DYSS.
+It should also highlight the applicant’s accomplishments and outline future career aspirations.

-A strong applicant has papers that have been cited numerous times and published in a variety of high-impact journals.
+A strong applicant will have published well-cited papers across a variety of high-impact journals.

-Letters of recommendation should praise research skills and highlight the applicant’s ability to come up with novel ideas.
+Letters of recommendation should highlight research skills as well as the applicant’s ability to generate novel ideas and research directions.

-The abstract should communicate the importance of the applicant’s research and highlight its broader impacts.
+The submitted abstract should clearly communicate the importance of the applicant’s research, frame it within the landscape of the field, and highlight its overall impact.

-The applicant’s research should be interesting and relevent to the chemical engineering and molecular engineering and sciences communities.
+The applicant’s research should be relevant to chemical and molecular engineering and sciences.

-The statement of interest should communicate what skills the applicant hopes to gain through DYSS.
+The statement of interest should communicate what skills and other takeaways the applicant hopes to gain from DYSS.

-A strong applicant has awards for presenting, teaching, writing, entrepreneurship, and/or outreach.
+A strong applicant will have garnered awards for presentation, teaching, entrepreneurship, and outreach.

 The letter of recommendation should praise the applicant's work ethic, leadership abilities, and extracurricular activites.

-The abstract should present clear and exciting results, with data and figures to back up their research.
+The abstract should present clear and exciting results, with data and figures to back up claims.

 All graduate students participating on the DYSS Review Panel go through implicit bias training before evaluating any applications